• Skip to primary navigation

 *But first, my full disclosure*

-I am now an official affiliate member for Lensrentals and they provided me with a rental credit in exchange for writing a review.
+I am now an official affiliate member of Lensrentals, and they provided me with a rental credit in exchange for writing a review.
 But the thoughts included here are my own and were not influenced by the credit.

-I’ve used the service 3 times prior to be coming an affiliate member and was already considering writing a review of the service so this just sweetened the pot.
+I used the service 3 times before becoming an affiliate member and was already considering writing a review of the service, so this just sweetened the pot.

 I saw it as a win-win!

-With that out of the way, I’ll be dropping that affiliate link and 15% off discount code a few times throughout this post.
+With that out of the way, I’ll drop that affiliate link and Lensrentals promo code for 15% off at the end of the post.
 I will receive a small commission if any gear/items are rented via that affiliate link.

 The Process

-The journey starts at Lensrentals.com, browse through their selection of cameras/lens/gear using search or drop down options via categories and then brands.
+The journey starts at Lensrentals.com, browse through their selection of cameras/lens/gear using the search or drop-down options via categories and then brands.

 Once you find your item, review the rental page for details/specs, recommendations, Q&A’s as well as what’s actually included in the rental itself.